isomerpages/moe-nationaljc/_admissions/JC DSA.md

 <p style="font-size:18px">as well as <a href="/junior-college-selection-criteria/" rel="noopener noreferrer nofollow" target="_blank">criteria</a> specific to each talent area.</p>

-<b style="color:blue;font-size:18px">Please read through the [criteria](/junior-college-selection-criteria/) carefully for each talent area.
+<b style="color:blue;font-size:18px">Please read through the <a href="/junior-college-selection-criteria/" rel="noopener noreferrer nofollow" target="_blank">criteria</a> carefully for each talent area.
 It also shows the portfolio requirements for the talent areas that requires portfolio submission.</b>

 <p style="font-size:18px">Applicants who do not have prior experience may also apply.
 The school will assess applicants based on the selection criteria, which
 may include assessing the potential of the applicants.</p>